 Reduce recidivism by rolling out nationally the voluntary restorative justice programme and the Youth Diversion programmes.

 IPRT fully supports the inclusion of restorative justice in this manifesto.
-While the national provision of restorative justice is needed, it is also vital that the role of restorative justice is cemented in legislation so that courts are encourages to refer cases to restorative justice at all points in the criminal justice process.
+While the national provision of restorative justice is needed, it is also vital that the role of restorative justice is cemented in legislation so that courts are encouraged to refer cases to restorative justice at all points in the criminal justice process.

 IPRT also supports the roll-out of proven Youth Diversion programmes.
 These initiatives provide opportunities for young people to address the harm caused by their actions, hold them accountable, and foster rehabilitation, ultimately enhancing public safety.